 Networking your way into a position at Kalypso is not very difficult if you’ve got the right education and experience.
 The firm is young, growing, and currently looking to fill multiple positions.
 The firm hosts info sessions and career fairs at dozens of schools across the US.
 Access their events calendar to find out when and where you can network with someone from the firm and make sure you have your consulting-ready resume ready to leave with them.

 Secondly, set up your LinkedIn profile and search for Kalypso employees in your network.
 LinkedIn shows around 300 firm employees in the United States alone, so it’s possible you know someone who knows someone at Kalypso.
-For tips on planning your approach and delivering your elevator pitch, read The Networking Bible.
+For strategy on planning your approach, writing a cold email, and delivering your elevator pitch, get Networking for Consulting.

 If providing strategic technological advice and implementation work are your passions, you’ll be a great fit at Kalypso.